 The Daily Mail, once described her as “one of the most beautiful women who has ever prowled under the sea with a spear.”
 Now that’s my kind of compliment!
 Lotte was one incredible woman.
 Someone to be admired.
 As both onscreen talent and underwater photographer, Lotte was also a pioneer.
 She was the worlds’ first underwater model, one of the first female underwater photographers and only seven years after SCUBA was invented, she was the first women dive a rebreather.
 Which, I might add, she learned to operate in the water!

 An incredible talent, Lotte released Girl on the Ocean Floor, four years before I was born.
 She co-authored and co-produced numerous books and films, was inducted into the The Woman Divers Hall of Fame in 2000 and received the prestigious Beneath the Sea Leagues Award in 2006.

 Want to know more?
 Adventure into the unknown – just like Lotte Hass – and subscribe now.
 It’s free!
-You can also connect with Indiana Sarah on Facebook, Twitter, Instagram, Pinterest and Google Plus.
+You can also connect with me on Facebook, Twitter, or Instagram.
 Follow and share your adventures with me by using the hashtag #indianasarah and don’t forget to leave your comments below.